Institutions Push Back Against Head Coverings

 A "security program" at M&I Bank: I took this picture today at an M&I Bank office in St. Louis: "This facility participates in the 'No Hats, No Hoods, No Sunglasses, No Guns' security program.
 Please remove these items before entering."
 (December 5, 2010)

 CAIR wants Valley National Bank in Tulsa to permit face coverings: The Council on American-Islamic Relations demands that this Oklahoma bank drop its requirement that customers not wear hats, hoods and sunglasses to its four branches, arguing that this discriminates against Muslims.
 It does so following a hijab'ed woman being told that she'd have to leave the bank unless she removed the head covering.
 It does not appear that the bank will bend, but let's see.
-(November 8, 2012) "Muslim group, ACLU praise bank association's headscarf clarification," it appears that CAIR did win this one.
+(November 8, 2012) Jan.
+25, 2013 update: As reported in "Muslim group, ACLU praise bank association's headscarf clarification," it appears that CAIR did win this one.

 Whitney Bank disallows head gear: "Please remove hats, hoods, & sunglasses" reads a sign on the front door of a Whitney Bank facility in New Orleans, La.
 (January 27, 2013)